© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British settlement and regular aggregate field system north of Yanwath Wood is a scheduled monument protected by Historic England under reference 1008238.
 View the official record →

-The Romano-British settlement and regular aggregate field system north of Yanwath Wood is a scheduled ancient monument located in Westmorland, comprising archaeological remains of Romano-British date.
+The Romano-British settlement and field system north of Yanwath Wood is a scheduled ancient monument in Westmorland comprising the remains of a settlement occupation and associated agricultural landscape dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008238.

 Romano-British settlement and regular aggregate field system north of Yanwath Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008238.